silicon-heaven/shv-doc/src/rpcmethods/exchange.md

 inactivity (suggestion is the half interval of `idleTimeOut`).

 The connection can be terminated by calling `*/ASSIGNED:close`.
 The answerer can terminate connection for what ever reason on its own.
-It will send `*:ls:lschng` signal with but in general caller detects termination by receiving `MethodNotFound` error when calling `*/ASSIGNED:exchange` method.
+It will send `*:ls:lsmod` signal with but in general caller detects termination by receiving `MethodNotFound` error when calling `*/ASSIGNED:exchange` method.
 There is no way to report disconnect reason.